cptdanko/angularStateMachine/README.md

 # A state machine in AngularJS

-I will be writing a blog post soon which will put all the code here into perspective.
+The idea behind this code base is to demonstrate the concept of isolating the state of a template from a controller via a state machine.
+So this way a template state can be independant of the controller's logic.

-The objective of this is to abstract the concept of template state from the controller.
+I will be writing a detailed blog post soon which will explain all the concepts in more detail.